RespiraWorks/Ventilator/quality-assurance/README.md

 # Quality Assurance

-This directory is for regulatory and testing-related assets.

 As life support equipment, ventilators must have a high-quality design, with design controls, thorough review, and a well documented verification plan.
 Our design is developed under an ISO 14971 process,